 Valentine Conaty is a Birmingham-grown artist and editor based in Queens.
 The have also done editorial work for Roof Books and the Wonderroot Community Art Center, and founded Bomb Cyclone.
 She holds a BA from New College of Florida, where she designed an individualized curriculum bridging Art History and Literature through the lens of Gender Studies.
-By day, she assists poets, presses, and literary organizations in producing events at Poets House, among the nation’s largest public poetry libraries.
+By day, she assists poets, presses, and literary organizations in planning events at Poets House, among the nation’s largest public poetry libraries.
 Recent work can be found in (b)OINK, Anomaly, and The Operating System’s Ex-Spec Po series, and Glass Poetry’s Writers Resist series—and elsewhere, under various former aliases.
 Her interests include popular music, contemporary sculpture and installation arts, and built environments of the American South.

 Catty Donnelly is a voice actor, illustrator, and composer from New York.
 They are currently working on a new musical, but it’s coming slowly, so don’t hold your breath or anything.

 Phoebe Kaufman, a recent graduate of Pomona College, writes about contemporary and medieval poetics, Jewish philosophy, and holes.
 She lives in Brooklyn and is currently employed.